Mooncake Store Preview#

 APIs#

-• Input: The list of available storage segments and the size of the space to be allocated.
+• objectSize: The size of the object to be allocated

 Implementation Strategies#